gilzero/combine.codes.v0/README.md

-# File Concatenator Service v5
+# File Concatenator Service v1 (combinecodesv1) Alpha

 A web service that allows users to concatenate and analyze files from GitHub repositories.